 You should embrace the restrictions knowing you’re playing a part in conserving our natural water sources precious to West Texas.

 Here’s a layout of the restrictions and what you can do to save even more water while still having a pristine lawn!

 City of Lubbock Water Restrictions:

-The restrictions began April 1st and will continue through September 30th.
+The restrictions began on April 1st and will continue through September 30th.

-When irrigating, citizens can irrigate up to 1.5 inches per zone per week.
-On your scheduled watering days, irrigation is allowed from midnight to 10 am and from 6 pm to midnight.
+Citizens can irrigate up to 1.5 inches per zone per week.
+On your scheduled watering days, irrigation is allowed from midnight to 10 am and 6 pm to midnight.

 One of the most important points is that no irrigation is allowed between 10 am and 6 pm.
 This is typically the hotter and windier time of the day.
-So much water-loss happens between those hours that any attempt to irrigate would waste water.
+So much water loss happens between those hours that any irrigation attempt would waste water.

 - Addresses ending in 0, 3, 4, or 9 irrigate Monday and Thursday